berkmancenter/classifurlr/doc/classification_api.md

 **responseHeaders**

 The HTTP headers sent as part of the response.
 Each header should be separated by CRLF as defined by HTTP.

+If you are sending more than one response with your transaction data, it is strongly recommended that you include the responseHeaders attribute in each response object (as well as matching url in the related request object).
+This way, the classifiers can differentiate between, e.g., redirects, historic data, or unrelated requests.

 **rawResults**